 Overall, the spell rosters provided for players' use in the Book of Magic are pretty comprehensive.
-They include fifty personal, universal, and dimensional spells each, along with thirteen spells for each school of magic, and a like amount of group spells.
-That adds up to three hundred and thirty two spells which players of the Universal Heroes Role Playing Game can use to build their very own sorcerer.
+They include fifty personal, universal, dimensional, and entreaty spells each, along with thirteen spells for each school of magic, and a like amount of group spells.
+That adds up to three hundred and eighty-two spells which those playing Edition 13 of the 4C System rules can use to build their very own sorcerer.

 While the author likes to think that he's pretty thorough, the simple truth is that he's just one guy - and he doesn't engage in sorcery for a living, at that.
 Thus, it's quite likely that there are additional ideas for spells out there, just waiting to be utilized.
-Whether from printed sources or simply from submissions provided by Universal Heroes Role Playing Game players, there's always room for more magic.
+Whether from printed sources or simply from submissions provided by 4C System: Edition 13 players, there's always room for more magic.

 Thus, the uncategorized spell roster has been provided for players of the game.
 Here, you can find spells presented in whole or in part by others, and subsequently pounded into shape for use by anyone.
 While these spells have no official type, suggestions for how to categorize each has been provided.
 Furthermore, credit to whoever provided the idea for each uncategorized spell is given, naturally.